PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

 Database items for Main Contact (usually at Settings\ICQ):
 (BYTE)InfoUpdate - Threshold in DAYS for updating user info (restart is needed) - default is 14 days

-(BYTE)PrivacyItems = 1 - adds more privacy tools to contact menu
+(BYTE)PrivacyItems = 1 - adds more privacy tools to contact menu (e.g. Revoke Authorization)